Creating outstanding project managers

 Text books

 Text books provide in-depth coverage of a topic.
 There is a plethora of management text books in print.
 The various text books cover the same material (more or less) from different perspectives using different language styles.
-Students are free to refer to any management text books they wish.
-As a reference for the student, the topics in each session are linked to the following books.
+Students are free to, and should, refer to any management text books they wish.
+Other useful books include:

 • Forsberg, K., Mooz, H. and Cotterman, H., Visualising Project Management, John Wiley & Sons, Inc., 3rd edition, 2005.